conrad/spear/TO_DO.md

 - Put functionality into desktop menu
 - Close top-left drop-down when clicked off it

+## Search View
+- Create drop-down for each phrase's details

 ## PDFs

 - convert automatically convert pdfs to text documents.